z3z1ma/dbt-osmosis/README.md

 ✔️ Data Profiler (leverages pandas-profiling)

-  - Need to expose config option for details or basic report to account for vairable dataset size

 ⚠️ Doc Editor

   - View only, modifications aren't committed yet

-❗ Test Runner (not implemented yet)
+✔️ Test Runner

 ✔️ Manifest View

-The editor is able to compile models with control+enter or as you type.
+The editor is able to compile models with control+enter or dynamically as you type.
 Its speedy!

 ![editor](/screenshots/osmosis_editor.png?raw=true "dbt-osmosis Workbench")